rllemos/MechaCar_Statistical_Analysis/README.md

 # Overview
-> *Deliverable 1: Linear Regression to Predict MPG
+> *Deliverable 1: Linear Regression to Predict MPG.
-> *Deliverable 2: Summary Statistics on Suspension Coils
+> *Deliverable 2: Summary Statistics on Suspension Coils.
-> *Deliverable 3: T-Test on Suspension Coils
+> *Deliverable 3: T-Test on Suspension Coils.
-> *Deliverable 4: Design a Study Comparing the MechaCar to the Competition
+> *Deliverable 4: Design a Study Comparing the MechaCar to the Competition.

 ## Linear Regression to Predict MPG
 A multiple linear regression model was created that can predict the mpg of MechaCar prototypes using multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance.